Hiwonder-docs/ArmPi-mini/source/docs/6_inverse_kinematics.md

         time.sleep(1.2) # 延时1.2秒(delay for 1.2s)
 ```

-The code above is used to call sleep() in “time” library and this function is for delaying.
+The code above is used to call `sleep()` in `time` library and this function is for delaying.
 There are some built-in libraries in Python, so they can be called directly.
-For example, “time”, “cv2” and “math”.
+For example, `time`, `cv2` and `math`.
 In addition, you can also customize a new library like “ArmIK.ArmMoveIK” inverse kinematics library.

-**3.5.2 Instantiate Function Library**
+* **Instantiate Function Library**

 The name of function library is too long to memorize.
 For calling function easily, the library can be instantiated.
 For example,